BijoyaGhosh/demoblaze-performance-testing/README.md

 - Config elements used:
   - CSV Data Set Config (for multiple user login credentials for parameterization)
-  - User Defined Variables
+  - User Defined Variables (to reuse common URLs)
   - HTTP Cookie Manager
   - HTTP Cache Manager
   - HTTP Header Manager

 - Samplers used:
-  - Samplers used to perform all user actions on the website
+  - HTTP Request used to perform all user actions on the website

 - Transaction Controllers used for:
   - Login flow